-The March 12 membership meeting and workshops scheduled for Friday through Sunday have been canceled.
-We are taking this step due to concerns related to the Coronavirus and the fact that NCSU is closing to the public.
+The March 12 membership meeting and workshops have been canceled.
+We are taking this step due to concerns related to the Coronavirus.

 WGNC is very excited to have renowned multi-axis turner Barbara Dill for our March 12 meeting -- and three days of workshops -- in 2020.
 Come join us to welcome Barbara while she demonstrates everything you ever wanted to know about multi-axis spindles!
 She will discuss from start to finish the design process she uses to create these unique and artistic pieces.